gautamdhameja/pallet-did/README.md

 The DID pallet provides functionality for DIDs management.
 It uses a universal identity registry where all the required data is associated with an address.
 It enables the possibility to create a portable, persistent,  privacy-protecting, and personal identity.

+_NOTE: This pallet is intended for demonstration purposes and is not audited or ready for production use._

 ## Self-Sovereign Identity

 A decentralized identity or self-sovereign identity is a new approach where no one but you own or control the state of your digital identity.